Pasi Sathya: Early career

 Sathya's hometown is Madurai.
 Her mother is a music teacher and her dad, a central government employee.
 Her acting journey began with the Pavalakodi drama.
 She acted in several plays in school.
 Then she came to Chennai and focused on plays.
 She was not interested in studies after 9th grade.
 She has acted in several plays in the presence of great actors including MGR and Sivaji.
 Sathya has appeared in more than 2,000 stage plays.

 Film career

 The veteran actress P. Bhanumathi Ramakrishna who enjoyed her performance gave her the nickname as Pasi Sathya.
-She is known for his role as a character actor in Tamil cinema.
+She is known for her role as a character actor in Tamil cinema.
 Despite being a talented artist, She is not overlooked.
 She played a nurse in the 1999 musical romantic comedy film, Poovellam Kettuppar.
 She was also part of the 2001 Tamil romantic film, Shahjahan.
 In 2003, Sathya also acted in Kamal Haasan-starrer Anbe Sivam.
 Other films under her credit are Veeran Veluthambi (1987), Vellaiya Thevan (1990), Patthathu Raani (1992), Magalir Mattum (1994), Nila, Sindhu Nathi Poo (1994), Thirumoorthy (1995), H2O (2002), Engal Anna (2004), Sukran (2005), Kadhalil Vizhunthen (2008), and a lot more.